 Depending on the type of loan you’re taking, there are different repayment plans.
-The standard repayment plan is a minimum monthly payment of $50 up to a maximum of 10 years.
+To get a better handle on some of these plans, it’s worth looking at companies like SoFi to get more information.
+Usually though, the standard repayment plan is a minimum monthly payment of $50 up to a maximum of 10 years.
 You can also opt for the income-based plan.
 The plan takes a percentage determined by the federal government off your income up to 25 years after which the loan is written off.
 Lower monthly payments often mean higher interests during the loan’s life span.
 The ideal plan would be to commit 10% of your gross earnings into loan repayment.

 Ask your employer to chip in

 This practice is not widespread but can be a welcome relief, not only for you but also your employer.
 Your employer is most likely to save more on salary payments in the long run by making a one-off loan payout.
 Even though you’ll earn lower wages for a while, you will have one mountain off your back.
 You can bring this up during salary negotiations in a new job.
 Commit to the job for a specified period of time and take lower wage in exchange for loan repayment.
 Browse through Withmydegree.Org for tips on how you can get your career running, regardless of your field of study.